Steeped in history, Lejre offers an abundance of unique nature and delicious organic foods.

 Don’t forget to breathe in the country air and enjoy the wonderful natural surroundings that helped make Lejre part of Skjoldungernes Land National Park.
-Go for a peaceful walk along the paths of Skjoldungestierne, which lead through grasslands and undulating hills, or enjoy the rush of mountain biking on the challenging MTB trails in Bidstrup Forests.
+Go for a peaceful walk along the paths of Skjoldungestierne, which lead through grasslands and undulating hills, or enjoy the rush of biking on the many cycling routes or challenging MTB trails in Bidstrup Forests.

 Be sure to stop by one of the area’s local breweries or farm shops, where you can load up on healthy organic foods and enjoy a home-brewed beer.

 Click on the attractions below for more information.

 3 things you might not know about Lejre

 1. Mythical kings and Beowulf – The birthplace of Denmark